 - Seedlings affected by seed rot/seedling blight pathogens at very early stages may not fully germinate or may be weak or abnormal.
 Look for wilted seedlings with a narrow band of shrivelled stem or shrivelled and/or brown to reddish brown roots.
-Dead plants may also be present. - In flax, seed rot and seedling blight are caused by a variety of species of soil-borne fungi (Alternaria, Colletotrichum, Fusarium, Pythium, Rhizoctonia) and infection by these pathogens may occur at any growth stage. - Seed treatments are specifically designed to combat seed and soil-borne pathogens and there are four currently available for use on flax (Insure Pulse, INTEGO Solo, Maxim 480 FS and 3 Vitaflo products).
-See the April edition of Flax on the Farm for more information. - Other ways to avoid seed rot/seedling blight pathogens are to plant high-quality seed and to follow a one-in-four year rotation for flax to limit the build up of disease in the soil.
+Dead plants may also be present. - In flax, seed rot and seedling blight are caused by a variety of species of seed and soil-borne fungi (Alternaria, Colletotrichum, Fusarium, Pythium, Rhizoctonia) and infection by these pathogens may occur at any growth stage.
+Rhizoctonia prefers warm, loose soil, Fusarium proliferates in warm, dry soil and Pythium does best under cool, wet conditions. - Seed treatments are specifically designed to combat seed and soil-borne pathogens and there are four currently available for use on flax (Insure Pulse, INTEGO Solo, Maxim 480FS and 3 Vitaflo products).
+See the April edition of Flax on the Farm for more information. - Other ways to avoid seed rot/seedling blight pathogens are to plant high-quality seed and to follow a one-in-four year rotation to limit the build up of disease in the soil.
 To specifically control Rhizoctonia, do not seed flax into summer fallow, avoid legumes and sugar beets in the rotation, ensure a firm seed bed and seed early.